 Did Jesus and Paul teach the same thing?

 Some critics of Christianity try and set Paul against Jesus.
-They will often claim that what Paul taught is not what Jesus said and that present-day Christianity is derived not from Jesus, but from Paul's teaching.
+They will often claim that what Paul taught is not what Jesus said and that present-day Christianity is derived not from Jesus but from Paul's teaching.
 This is an erroneous claim that does not fit the facts.
-It is easy to take various scriptures out of context and try and set one person against another -- as many critics of Christianity have done.
+It is easy to take various scriptures out of context and try to set one person against another--as many critics of Christianity have done.
 Nevertheless, we can confidently expect that Jesus and Paul taught the same thing.
 Granted, Paul focused more on theological issues than Jesus did, but nothing Paul said is contrary to Christ.

 Luke wrote both the Gospel of Luke and the book of Acts.
 In Acts 9 Luke records the events surrounding Paul's conversion.
 We see that Jesus himself called Paul and sent him to be an apostle.
 If Paul and Jesus are not in agreement, then why would Jesus call Paul to be his apostle?
 Jesus is God in flesh and would therefore know all things.
 Jesus would certainly have known what Paul would teach which, it seems, is one of the reasons Jesus called him.